oderwat/slit/README.md

 ## **Slit** - a modern $PAGER for noisy logs

+> ***NOTICE: This is a fork of the original code by Anton Bykov which I created to change some stuff for my personal use (especially making it working with a German keyboard)***

 The goal is to get **more** from logs than **most** other pagers can - and to do so in **less** time.